 When Parker played in all 162 games with the ’86 Reds, he hit 31 home runs and drove in 116 runners.
 He was 5th in the MVP balloting.
 But on his Baseball-Reference profile, his WAR was a woeful 0.3, thanks to a low on-base percentage (.330) and brutally bad defensive metrics.
 So WAR is telling us that the Reds could have replaced Parker with a player from the AAA level of the minors and it would have had no impact on the team’s winning percentage.
 Call me skeptical.
 I would say that Parker’s .349 BA, .441 OBP, and .717 SLG with runners in scoring position (compared to a .225 BA, .272 OBP, and .357 SLG with bases empty) establishes the value of those 116 RBI.
 Timing does matter.

-On the 1989 Athletics, Parker led the World Series Champions with 97 RBI in the regular season.
+On the 1989 Athletics, Parker helped lead the World Series Champions with 97 RBI in the regular season.
 As a result, the writers placed him 11th in the MVP voting.
 However, .308 on-base% again dragged his WAR down to 0.3.
 As he did in ’86, Parker over-performed with a .841 OPS with RISP compared to a .687 OPS with bases empty.
 RBI matter.
-However, runs scored also matter and, thanks to that low OPS with the bases empty, he only scored 56 times in 600 plate appearances.
+However, runs scored also matter, and, thanks to that low OPS with the bases empty, he only scored 56 times in 600 plate appearances.

-With that little tangential diatribe finished, Parker didn’t rate well in any category over the final two phases of his career (1980-83 with the Pirates and 1984-91 with five other franchises) so if there’s any Hall of Fame case to be made it’s in the cumulative value of his numbers and in the peak value of his five best years in Pittsburgh.
+With that little tangential diatribe finished, Parker didn’t rate well in any category over the final two phases of his career (1980-83 with the Pirates and 1984-91 with five other franchises), so if there’s any Hall of Fame case to be made, it’s in the cumulative value of his numbers and in the peak value of his five best years in Pittsburgh.

 Comparison to Jim Rice